KenImade/tottenham-analytics-pipeline/README.md

 ### **Data Ingestion**

 - Currently, files are dropped into a folder manually.

-  In production, data would likely come through (push based system / pull based system) an **API**, so adding API ingestion (with schema/version validation) would be a natural next step.
+In production, data ingestion would typically occur through either a push or pull based system.
+Implementing proper validation based on the system is a logical next step.

 ### **Transformation**